The Power of Friendship

 Toxic or Unhealthy Friendships

-While close friendships often serve positive, protective, and healthy functions, relationships high in antagonism, conflict, and inequality can trigger symptoms of psychological distress.
-We hear the term “toxic” often these days, but what does this actually mean?
+While close friendships can support your mental health, relationships that have a lot of conflict and inequality can hurt your emotional well-being.
+We hear the term “toxic” a lot, but what does that actually mean?
 Examples of toxic friendships include:

-- Having an unbalanced relationship or a relationship that’s a one-way street (all give, no take or all take and no give)
+- Unbalanced relationships or a relationship that’s a one-way street (all give and no take or all take and no give)

 Tips for Supporting Friends with their Mental Health

-While it’s common for us to assume that supporting mental health is a job for a mental health professional, the reality is that we all play potent roles in supporting (or in toxic or unhealthy relationships, thwarting) the mental health and wellbeing of people we know.
-Our friends are healthier because they know we and others care about them, and trust that we’re there to listen, play, laugh, and cry with them.
-And, we benefit in these ways from their friendship, as well.
+It’s often assumed that taking care of mental health challenges is a job for a mental health professional, but we can all play important roles in supporting the mental health and well-being of people we know.
+Our friends are healthier because they know we—and others—care about them, and trust that we’re there to listen, play, laugh, and cry with them.
+And, we get the same benefits from their friendship.

-- Being a friend often means just that — reaching out to say hi, share a story, laugh, make plans to do something together, or just to check in.
-These are the healthy things we do that boost our happiness and keep us connected to the people who mean so much in our lives.
-Even if it’s just sending a text to say hi, a little outreach can go a long way.
+- Reaching out to say “hi,” share a story, laugh, make plans to do something together, or just to check in are the healthy things we do that boost happiness and keep us connected to the people we care about.
+Even if it’s just sending a text, a little outreach can go a long way.

 Share your own struggles

-- If you’re comfortable sharing and have struggled with emotional ups and downs, consider sharing a bit about your own mental health challenges.
+- If you’ve struggled with your own emotional ups and downs (who hasn’t?), and you are comfortable sharing, consider talking a bit about what you’ve been through and what’s helped.
 Your friend might be nervous about opening up, so sharing your story can be a good way to show them you’re a safe person to share with.

 - Being there for a friend also means knowing when you might be getting in over your head.
-It’s important to be honest about your own limitations.
+It’s important to pay attention to—and be honest about—your limits.
 If your friend is really struggling or if their challenges are persistent and not improving, suggest they reach out for professional support.
-And as always, if you’re worried about a friend and not sure how to help, you can text START to 741741 or call 1-800-273-TALK (8255) to chat with a trained counselor anytime.

-- Just like we’re told to attend to our own oxygen masks before putting on a child’s, the same goes here.
-We need to remember that we can’t support our friends if we don’t take care of ourselves along the way.
+- We can’t support our friends if we don’t take care of ourselves along the way.
 Take breaks, make sure your own needs are being met, and set boundaries when needed (i.e., be a friend to yourself).

-- It’s also ok to reach out to more than one person.
-It can feel like a lot of pressure for a friend if they’re the only one, so don’t hesitate to open up to several people in your circle.
-Plus, they’ll likely have different advice and different ways of supporting you, so you can see what resonates the most.
+It’s also ok to reach out to more than one person.
+It can feel like a lot of pressure for a friend if they’re the only one, so don’t hesitate to open up to several people in your circle if you feel comfortable.
+They’ll likely have different advice and different ways of supporting you, so you can see what feels the most helpful.